UrkiMimi/heckdocs/docs/vivify/events.md

   "d": {
     "id": string, // Id of the camera.
     "texture": string, // (Optional) Will render to a new texture set to this key.
-    "depthTexture": string // (Optional) Renders just the depth to this texture.
+    "depthTexture": string, // (Optional) Renders just the depth to this texture.
     "properties": ? // (Optional) See SetCameraProperty
   }
 }